As a Christian have you ever asked yourself what are the biblical grounds for divorce, and whether divorce is worth it?

 What Jesus taught about divorce

-Jesus reveals that divorce is allowed if the marital bed is defiled (for the purpose of unchastity).
+Jesus reveals that the biblical ground for divorce is unchastity.
 In Matthew 19:3-9, Christ teaches clearly that, “divorce is an accommodation to man’s sin that violates God’s original plan for the intimate unity covenant.”

 “I tell you that anyone who divorces his wife, except for marital unfaithfulness, and marries another woman commits adultery.”
 Matthew 19:9